feathers-plus/generator-feathers-plus/docs/database-maintainers.md

 They are mostly [ejs](http://ejs.co/) templates, along with some plain .js and .json.
 The templates for database model schemas are in `templates/src/services/name/name.<database name>.ejs`.

-A template is scheduled for building by adding to `todos` in the function services:
+A template is scheduled for building by adding an entry to `todos` in the function services:
 ```js
     // src:    Location of template.
     // dest:   Destinate of generated module.